Paul has lived in southeastern Wisconsin all his life. He attended Saint Thomas Aquinas School in Waterford in 1957 and 1958.

 In this period, there were also tragic fires.
 They occurred in 1873 and 1898.

-Each of these happenings is described below.
+Each of these happenings is described in the sections below.

 Addition of Industries, Hospitality, and Professional Services